astrandlab/astrandlab.github.io/_pages/learning_neural_SR.md

 classes: wide
 ---

 We are interested in why some peolpe have difficulty in learning to self-regulate their own brain activity.
+TBC.